salEZY/food_recipes_think_smart/README.md

 `/recipes/:recipeId` DELETE - delete a recipe (admin route)

-`/recipes/img/:recipeId` GET - fetch the corresponding image of recipe

 Categories:

 `/categories/` GET - fetch all categories

-`/categories/recipes` - fetch all recipes of one category
+`/categories/recipes` GET - fetch all recipes of one category

+`/categories/img/:categoryId` GET - fetch the corresponding image of category

 `/categories/` POST - create a new category (authenticated user route)